evaboogaard/blok-tech/README.md

 Do I look like I know what I'm doing?? lmao

 ## 🚫 Rules
-PLEASE DON'T YELL AT ME!
+DON'T YELL!

 ## 🗄 Database
-It's where you base your data
+It's where you base your data. yw

 ## 🖥 License
 <section align="center">